sgreg/rudy/firmware/README.md

 ### Other Makefile targets

-In addition to compiling and flashing, the `make` supports a few additional targets:
+In addition to compiling and flashing, `make` supports a few additional targets:

 - `clean` removes all intermediate compiled object files (`.o` files), which can be useful to make sure the code is built from scratch (oftentimes needed if for example a header file was changed).
 - `distclean` runs `clean` and in addition also removes the fully compiled executables, HEX files and map file.
 This essentially returns the example directory to its clean, initial content state.